 The atmosphere of Old Grace is wonderful, welcoming and inclusive.

-My beautiful and inspiring 58-year-old daughter Catherine has significant inconveniences with which to contend, including quadriplegia and lack of speech; thus she needs 24-hour assistance with every aspect of her life.
+My beautiful and inspiring daughter Catherine has significant inconveniences with which to contend, including quadriplegia and lack of speech; thus she needs 24-hour assistance with every aspect of her life.
 When she was 25 she moved from our family home into the ground floor of a house in Wolseley, where she lived – with assistance from our support agency, L’Avenir Cooperative – for 30 years.
 Then I heard about a plan to create a 60-unit, multi-generational, multi-ethnic, multi-income, multi-ability (wow!) housing co-operative just two blocks from Cath’s current house.
 As her Substitute Decision Maker, I signed her up immediately and booked a 3-bedroom suite for her and her friend Louise – also a L’Avenir member and a wheelchair user.

 In the ensuing months, I became acquainted with the OGHC’s Board members and was blown away by their imagination, enthusiasm, expertise, and dedication.
 Catherine and I attended many planning meetings and met other potential co-op dwellers.
 We were invariably greeted with warm goodwill and interest.
 It was an exciting time – so exciting that I booked a suite in the co-op for myself!

-For just over a year now, Cath and I have lived in ground floor suites mere steps apart.
+Since 2018, Cath and I have lived in ground floor suites mere steps apart.
 Hers is a carefully designed accessible one to accommodate her and Louise and also their team of assistants, who often tell me how much they like working with the ladies in the new environment (that includes in-suite laundry facilities).
 Importantly, there are features of the co-op – a generous loading zone at the front entrance, two large elevators within – that afford everyone easy access to the entire complex.

 After the confines of a house, Catherine especially appreciates roaming (OK, being roamed) around the corridors and meeting friends – plus she and Louise love attending the numerous concerts, films, parties and other events in the magnificent common room.